 Source: Thompson, G. Softform Premier Active Mattress: a novel step up/step-down approach.
-British Journal of Nursing, 2006
+British Journal of Nursing, 2006 centre three times per week, where she is supported on a dialysis treatment 'chair' and her own visco overlay.

 A 58-year-old lady with end-stage renal failure for more than 10 years, secondary to insulin-dependent diabetes.
+She has an alternating air mattress at home and attends the haemodialysis